vulkanCommand/Rooflytics-AI/README.md

-MediCRM: AI-Powered EHR Analytics Platform
+#Medlytics: AI-Powered EHR Analytics Platform
-Overview
+#Overview
-MediCRM is a next-generation, AI-integrated Electronic Health Record (EHR) analytics platform built to support small and mid-sized healthcare providers.
+Medlytics is a next-generation, AI-integrated Electronic Health Record (EHR) analytics platform built to support small and mid-sized healthcare providers.
 Focused on leveraging FHIR standards, MediCRM empowers clinics, practices, and medical administrators with real-time insights without the need for data analysts.

 By combining OpenAI’s GPT-based natural language processing with structured EHR data from FHIR-compatible databases, the platform allows medical professionals to ask plain-English questions like: